Blooym/KikoGuide/README.md

 # Notice

-This project has been shelved as it requires more work than one person can realistically manage, and I simply do not have the time to write so many guides alone.
-As such this plugin has been removed from the Dalamud Plugin Repository for the time being, although it may be worked on again in the future when I have more time, who knows.
+This project has been put on the backburner as it requires more work than one person can realistically manage, and I simply do not have the time to write so many guides alone.

 ## About